-And, always remember that getting to Samadhi, though it is the final step on the Yogic Eightfold Path, is only the stepping stone for your full Liberation.
+And, always remember that getting to Samadhi, though it is the final step on the Yogic Eight-Limbed Path, is only the stepping stone for your full Liberation.
 This means that there is even more to Yoga than purification of the body-mind-ego for embodied Self-Realization.
-The Eightfold Path is, at its core, a process for developing Spiritual Fitness/Clarity (Purity).
-Once you are fit/clear enough to realize who you are, full integration and Union can then take place in Kaivalya, where you can become fully Liberated from suffering and false-identification with the ego body-mind and illusory world altogether, so just keep moving forward!
+The Eight-Limbed Path is, at its core, a process for developing Spiritual Fitness/Clarity (Purity).
+Once you are fit/clear enough to realize who you are, full integration and Union can then take place in Kaivalya, where you can become fully unchained from suffering and false-identification with the ego-body-mind and the illusory world altogether.
+So…just keep moving forward!

 This week, I invite you to assess whether you are currently experiencing any distractions on your path, or, work to identify any potential distractions that may come up.

-What are some ways that you can get unstuck/strategies that you can implement to get you back on track if you were to (or have already started to) slip off your path?
+What are some ways that you can get unstuck/what are some strategies that you can implement to get back on track if you were to (or have already started to) slip off your path?

 Have you slipped off your path before?
-How, and were you able to overcome your distraction and realign with your goal/what matters?
+How?
+And were you able to overcome your distraction and realign with your goal/what matters?
+Why or why not?

 Thank you for reading.

 If you enjoyed this post, or found it useful, please be sure to like, comment, and share.